kddubey/blog/README.md

 ## Setup

-Most of this code is in Python 3.7+.
-So create an environment `se` using venv:
+Create an environment `se` using venv:

 ```
 cd /your/venvs